top of page

 This year, 95% of the Halloween candy in my neighbourhood is chocolate.

-My son and daughter collected their candy exclusively in my neighbourhood.
+My son and daughter collected their candy exclusively in our neighbourhood.

-Therefore, most of of the candy my kids collected is chocolate.
+Therefore, most of the candy my kids collected is chocolate.

 By contrast, we shouldn't take the second of the two arguments to be deductive.
 The premises render the conclusion likely, but not certain.
-There's a good chance that the conclusion is true (and I'd definitely bet on it being true!), but it's not certain.
-Even if the kids went to random houses throughout the neighbourhood, there's a small chance that they visited the houses in the 5% without chocolate at a greater frequency than the 95% that do have chocolate.
-For instance, it's possible that, despite collecting only in my neighbourhood, the kids went to only three houses before they got cold and those three houses happened to be among the 5% without chocolate.
+There's a good chance that the conclusion is true (and I'd certainly bet on it being true!), but it's not certain.
+Even if the kids went to random houses throughout the neighbourhood, there's a very small chance that they visited the houses in the 5% without chocolate at a greater frequency than the 95% that do have chocolate.
+For instance, it's possible that, despite collecting only in my neighbourhood, the kids went to only three houses before they got cold and at least two of those three houses happened to be among the 5% without chocolate.

 In short, the conclusion in the second argument is probable, not certain.
-It can't be deductive.
-It's an inductive argument, which we'll get to later.
+It 's not deductive—we're not logically compelled to certainty about the conclusion, but that conclusion remains likely to be true.
+Rather, it's an inductive argument, which we'll get to later.
 For now we'll stick to deductive arguments.
 Let's have a look at what it means for a deductive argument to be valid.

 Valid and invalid deductive arguments